robertgallup/arduino-DualLFO/README.md

 ArduinoDualLFO assumes that you have certain hardware hooked up to Arduio pins:

-1. A switch for changing modes.
-Each press cyclically increments the mode.
-2. Two potentiometers and a switch for each LFO (frequency, depth, waveform)
+* Two potentiometers and a switch for each LFO (frequency, depth, waveform)
-3. Two LEDs for displaying the mode (0-3)
-4. Floating input pin for the trigger input (the default state is determined on startup.
+* Floating input pin for the trigger input (the default state is determined on startup.
 Trigger is activated when the state changes)

 For more information on the physical connections, see the Fritzing files.
 I've included the native Fritzing file (Arduino Dual LFO.fzz) as well as PDF copies the schematic and breadboard layout.